ealva-com/ealvatag/README.txt

 metadata for:
  Mp3, Flac, OggVorbis, Mp4, Aiff, Wav and Wma.

-Jaudiotagger reuires Java 1.7 or later
+Jaudiotagger requires Java 1.7 or later

 Jaudiotagger welcomes contributors, if you make an improvement or bug fix we are very likely to merge it back into the master branch with a minimum of fuss.
 If you can't contribute code but would like to support this project please consider making a donation - donations can be made at